flammie/flammie.github.io/asetuksia/i3-brightness-audio.markdown

+---
+layout: default
+title: keyboard setup for i3 audio and brightness
+---

 # Setting up brightness and audio keys for i3

 I3 is a really neat and fast tiling window manager for linux.
 Tiling means